Contents Functions Index Previous

 XF.check verifies the consistency of information contained in all data sets and makes corrections when needed.
 This is used to fill in information that may have been left blank by the user.

-disp(XF) gives general information about the datasets.
+disp(XF) gives general information about the dataset.
 XF(i).info gives detailed and formatted information about the dataset in XF(i).
 XF(i) only returns the actual dataset contents.

 Object saving is overloaded so that data is retrieved from a iiplot figure if appropriate before saving the data to a mat file.